-The final step in disentangling the supply-side factors that drive PCEPI inflation is to translate the decomposition of the cost of PCE goods and services into factor and import requirements into contributions of changes in the costs of production factors and import prices to PCEPI inflation.
-This translation can be done using the realization that PCEPI inflation is approximately a weighted average of the percent changes in factor costs and import prices.
+The final step in disentangling the supply-side factors that drive PCEPI inflation is to calculate the importance of changes in the costs of production factors and import prices for PCEPI inflation.
+This translation can be done by using the realization that PCEPI inflation is approximately a weighted average of the percent changes in factor costs and import prices.
 The weights in this average correspond to the requirements reported in the previous two subsections.
-The formal mathematical derivation of this result is in subsection A.3 of Appendix A.
+The formal mathematical derivation of this result is in subsection A.3 of appendix A.

 I present the results obtained in this final step in three parts.
 First, I look at how much industries and imports contribute to PCE inflation.
-That is, I calculate the PCEPI inflation contributions based on the domestic and import requirements from Panels IIa and IIb from Figure 5.
+That is, I calculate the PCEPI inflation contributions based on the domestic and import requirements from panels IIa and IIb from figure 5.
 I then split up the contributions of domestically produced value added into those of different types of labor and capital.
-That is, I calculate the inflation contributions based on the factor requirements from Panel III of Figure 5.
+That is, I calculate the inflation contributions based on the factor requirements from panel III of figure 5.
 Finally, I take a more aggregate perspective and look at the PCEPI contributions of labor, capital, and imports over time.